zawaideh/laptop/README.md

 Why chruby and not RVM or rbenv?
 --------------------------------

-It is the smallest, most reliable, and easiest to understand.
-I like that it does not do some of the things that other tools do:
+This script used `RVM` at first, but it started causing problems, so I switched to `chruby`, and haven't had any issues since. `chruby` is also is the simplest, most reliable, and easiest to understand.
+I like that it does not do some of the things that other Ruby managers do:

 * Does not hook `cd`.
 * Does not install executable shims.